alionaheitz/CPE487Project/README.md

-# CPE487Project
+# CPE487Project - FPGA-based accelrometer interface and feedback control system

 ### Overview :
-This project is in the progress of creating a flight control system that uses the Nexys A7-100T's accelerometer x y and z's axis data to compute a real time orientation and generate a corresponding PWM signal used to control a servo motor, mimicking flight components adjusting to plane's orientation to restabilize.
+This project is in the progress of creating a flight control system that uses the Nexys A7-100T's ADXLK362 2-axis accelerometer  via SPI, processes the sensor data, and displays it using the 7-segment display and onboard LEDs.
+A PWM signal is also generated to drive a servo motor based on real-time tilt detection, simulating a basic flight controller response.

+Expected outputs:
+- Visually via 16 onboard LEDs and a 7-segment display
+- Functionally by controlling a servo motor with PWM output

+The system demonstrates skills in finite state machines (FSMs), SPI protocol, signal generation, and sensor interfacing.

 ### Hierarchy of the files :
 - XDC file mapping clocks, LEDs, switches, 7‑segment display, and PWM pin